mikaeljan/CartoTest/README.md

 1. The index.html with CODE PAGE is made as an separate .html/.pug.<br>
 However it can also be turned into an overlay of the following docs.html file instead and after clicking it, it hides and shows the page.

+2. Since it was suggested not to use jQuery I did my first take on making custom non-jQuery/JS hamburger menu (the one in the header) with only CSS.<br>
+The side bar menu in tutorial.html/.pug is using plain JS and after a consultation with someone more experienced I would choose the CSS version or JS.

-2. Made a custom grid system in SASS, was considering using some already created online, decided against it for practicing purposes.
+3. Made a custom grid system in SASS, was considering using some already created online, decided against it for practicing purposes.

-3. SVGs are inline in order to save requests to the server.
+4. SVGs are inline in order to save requests to the server.
 Same goes for the Vanilla's CSS style after optimization.<br>

-4. Since it was suggested not use jQuery I did my first take on making custom non-jQuery/JS hamburger menu with only CSS.
-<br>Might use a Vanilla JS for this next time.
+5. I would speak with the designer team to discuss how would they like to have side bar navigation menu handled in mobile sizes.<br>
+While the workings of the header menu seems ok, the workings of a side bar menu is in question (push the content away/overlaps the content, where in the overlay would it be located?)

-## Further implementation
+## Further implementations
 1. Add JS to implement menus interactions (dropdowns etc.).
 Use JS for toggling classes (hidden menu/shown menu.
 Not really a fan of just CSS way of handling this).

 2. In Express.js implement error handling (wrong /route would show basic template with error layout )

-3. Use another MVC framework for a more dynamic site.
+3. Use another MVC framework (Vue,Backbone,KO...) for a site with more dynamic flow.

 ## Contact
 For any questions, please feel free to contact me:<br />